vinayking01/React/lecture10( Redux Toolkit)/README.md

   }})
   ```
 2. Example of Breaking Immutability (Incorrect)
   -   Suppose you have the state which stored the object like {value : 0 , name :"Avi}.
 Now you when you perform the increment operation you do (state) => { state.value += 1; } , which actually increases the value but object reference remain same.
-It looks like same under the hood if redux-toolkit won't handle this issue this can cause serious problem because the actual reference of object is remain same and react thinks nothing have changed and won't re-render.
+It looks like you are only changing value .
+Looks same under the hood if redux-toolkit won't handle this issue, this can cause serious problem because the actual reference of object is remain same and react thinks nothing have changed and won't re-render.
 But luckily redux handle this internally.
-  - vProblem: Redux will not detect this change because the object reference is the same.
+  - `Problem`: Redux will not detect this change because the object reference is the same.

 3. Example of Following Immutability (Correct)